Eating For Good Mental Health

 Food affects the production and release of hormones such as insulin and glucagon, as well as neurotransmitters such as serotonin.
 Insulin and glucagon are responsible for maintaining the balance of glucose (sugar) in the blood, which is the main source of fuel for the brain.
 Any disruption in this balance, usually due to the consumption of too much sugar, can affect the steady supply of sugar to the brain.
 Too much sugar can result in jitters, anxiety, and feeling irritated, which is followed by a sudden crash in the sugar supply (just like the sugar crash you experienced after a bag of candy when you were a kid).
 In turn, this sugar crash can leave you feeling sluggish, tired, irritated, and you may even experience sadness.

 As for serotonin, it has an important role in regulating mood, appetite and sleep.
 Because the majority of serotonin is produced in your gastrointestinal tract, it is affected by the bacteria in your gut, especially the “good” bacteria which plays a major role in keeping us healthy.
-Since food is a major determinant of how much good bacteria we have living inside us, it also affects the production of serotonin, which in turn plays a role in our mood.
+Since food is a major determinant of how much good bacteria we have living inside us, it also affects the production of serotonin.
+Seratonin hormones, in turn, play a role in our mood.
 In fact, there is a promising and growing body of evidence showing the gut-brain connection and how these two are intimately related.